aHuiWang/CIKM2020-S3Rec/reproduce/README.md

 There is a minor bug in the old version codes, which is that we did not set random seed for all random methods.
  We are very sorry for this error.
-And we deleted my pre-trained model considering the disk space.
-So I re-run the code and get new results, which could be considered as reproduced the results in the paper.
+And we deleted pre-trained model considering the disk space.
+So we re-run the code and get new results, which could be considered as reproduced the results in the paper.

 When you fine-tune the model, please check the log information.
-If it's
+If it is
 ```
 ckp_file Not Found!
 The Model is same as SASRec.
 ```
-then you actually run the SASRec, otherwise you would see
+then you actually run the SASRec and the model's parameters are initialized randomly.
+Otherwise you would see
 ```
 Load Checkpoint From ckp_path!
 ```